iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Semi-Algebraic Sets.md

 > $$
 > Where, for the multivalued mapping, $y\in F(x) \iff (x, y) \in \text{gph}(F)$.

+**Observations**

+The first set, is the level set of the function.
+The second set, is the graph of the multi-valued mapping.

 **Remark**

 If a function is Real semi-algebraic, then it's a KL function.
+The converse is not true by considering $\exp(x)$.